Enhancing Conformal Prediction via Class Similarity: Visualization and Ablation Study of the Model-Specific Class Similarity

 \subsection{Ablation study}

 In this section, we further emphasize the benefits of incorporating model-perceived class similarity.
 To this end, we compare the performance of our MS-CS matrix, which uses a similarity matrix $M$ detailed in Section \ref{sec:method_MS}, with a version that uses a simple identity matrix $M=I$, which is model-agnostic and penalizes all non-predicted classes equally.
 We refer to this baseline as Model-Agnostic Diagonal (MA-Diag).
-Tuning the hyperparameter $\lambda$ for MA-Diag is done exactly as for MA-CS and MS-CS.
+In addition, we add another version of model agnostic which uses random (incorrect) similarity between classes (the diagonal of $M$ is always included).
+We refer to it as MA-Random.
+Tuning the hyperparameter $\lambda$ for MA-Diag and MA-Random is done exactly as for MA-CS and MS-CS.

-Tables \ref{table: results comparing methods with 0.05 MA-Diag} and \ref{table: results comparing methods with 0.1 MA-Diag} report the resulting number of superclasses and prediction-set sizes across all dataset–model pairs and CP algorithms for $\alpha \in \{0.05, 0.1\}$, respectively.
-Across all settings and for both evaluation metrics, MA-Diag never outperforms either MA-CS or MS-CS.
-This demonstrates the clear advantage of accounting for inter-class similarity—whether derived from semantic structure or captured implicitly by the model’s learned embeddings.
-We also note that, unlike our method, the naive MA-Diag does have reduced average prediction set size compared to the standard LAC (cf.~Tables \ref{table: results with alpha 0.05} and \ref{table: results with alpha 0.1}).
+Tables \ref{table: results comparing methods with 0.05 MA-Diag} and \ref{table: results comparing methods with 0.1 MA-Diag} report the resulting number of superclasses and prediction set sizes across all dataset–model pairs and CP algorithms for $\alpha \in \{0.05, 0.1\}$, respectively.
+Across all settings and for both evaluation metrics, MA-Diag and MA-Random never outperform either MA-CS or MS-CS.
+This demonstrates the clear advantage of accounting for inter-class similarity—whether derived from semantic structure or captured implicitly by the model’s learned embeddings, and the quality of the similarity.
+We also note that, unlike our method, the naive MA-Diag does not reduce the average prediction set size compared to the standard LAC (cf.~Tables \ref{table: results with alpha 0.05} and \ref{table: results with alpha 0.1}).